Cisco boosts virtual networking with vCider acquisition

 "In our view, Cisco's dominant share in switching puts it most at risk from SDN adoption," ISI Group analyst Brian Marshall said in a research note.

-"The acquisition helps Cicsco add software/virtualization expertise.
+"The acquisition helps Cisco add software/virtualization expertise.
 We also see it in part as a response to VMware's acquisition of Nicira," Marshall added.

-Cisco and VMware's parent company EMC Corp in 2009 set up a joint venture as a one-stop shop for data centres, bundling Cisco's networking equipment and servers with EMC's storage gear and software from VMware.
+Cisco and VMware's parent company EMC Corp EMC.N in 2009 set up a joint venture as a one-stop shop for data centers, bundling Cisco's networking equipment and servers with EMC's storage gear and software from VMware.

 (Reporting By Nicola Leske; editing by Andrew Hay)